When you think about what makes up an effective content marketing program, a lot of moving pieces come to mind:

 …And so on.
 The workflow goes like this: get a great idea, create content around it, and publish.
 You get your content finished and you’re good to go, right?
 Not so much.

-There’s a very important step missing above that can slow down even the most incredible content marketing: the approval process.
+There’s a very important step missing above that can slow down even the most incredible content marketing: the content marketing approval process.
 Before your shiny new content can go live and start attracting eyeballs and leads, it needs to be approved by your stakeholders.
 This can be challenging sometimes.
 Larger companies sometimes need to get everyone from Marketing to Sales, IT, PR and even Legal teams involved, depending on what’s being created.

 The content approval process can be a major barrier to executing world-class content marketing.
 Without timely approval, your content marketing program can suffer in many ways: